Is CBD Hemp Oil Safe? Does CBD Oil Have Any Side Effects?

 As many seniors are aware, with age comes a slew of health concerns.
 Until recently (and still most commonly), elderly patients have been forced to take multiple prescription medications to deal with their symptoms – a practice called “polypharmacy,” according to an article by Registered Geriatric Nurse, Eloise Theisen.

 We established earlier that CBD appears to be generally safe, but it could be a bit different for seniors.
 Since “…90 percent of adults over the age of 60 are taking at least one medication and 30 percent of those adults are taking five or more a day,” according to Thiesen, prescriptions are a mitigating factor with CBD.
 She explains that “Cannabidiol (CBD) is attractive to older adults because of the mild psychoactivity associated with it.”
 But, she warns that, “CBD can interfere with the metabolism of other drugs thereby making CBD and other medications ineffective.”
 Metabolism of other drugs and CBD is an important topic.
-We cover it in more detail later in this article.
+We cover CBD-drug interactions in more detail later in this article.

-Simply put, a patient’s age doesn’t seem to be a factor, but the vast majority of elderly people could experience adverse effects or medicinal complications with CBD because they’re likely to be on at least one prescription drug.
+Simply put, a patient’s age doesn’t seem to be a factor, but the vast majority of elderly people could experience adverse effects or medicinal complications with CBD because they’re likely to be on at least one additional prescription drug.

 CBD Oil for Pets